ssmadha/dataviz-project-proposal/README.md

 I am not sure how best to visualize a between-tissue comparison.
 Side-to-side is possible, but maybe some other ways may be easier to interpret?

+## Self-critique and Reprioritization

+Of my initial questions and tasks, my visualization so far has helped towards the first and third points.
+The second point requires data I have not yet obtained yet, so may need to be more of a long-term goal.
+For the first point, my visualization does point a decent general picture that there are differences, but it doesn't have a way of directly comparing between tissues.
+This was a challenge I initially thought and have not come up with a solution yet beyond a side-by-side view.
+For the third point, I have seen that some tissues that have similar expressions in different tissues have varying ASIF scores, such as FOS that is highly expressed in many tissues.

+In terms of usablity, this visualization is meant to be paired with some background knowledge.
+That being said, I have not yet implemented a legend which would definitely be helpful.
+Gene names to pop up upon zooming, though I may play around with positioning, or potentially showing the high expressed ones while zoomed out and the rest when zoomed in so that some genes are highlighted even at a global level.

 ## Milestones

-* Week 10: Make prototype of overall network graph with dummy data
+* Week 10: Make prototype of overall network graph with dummy data (complete)
-* Week 11: Add real data and optimize as necessary
+* Week 11: Add real data and optimize as necessary (complete)
-* Week 12: Make zoomed ability to visualize individual transcripts of genes
+* Week 12: Make zoomed ability to visualize individual transcripts of genes (in progress)
 * Week 13: Make DNA target side graph
 * Week 14: Optimize any issues
 * Week 15: Polish and submit